timothy/calc/README.md

 # Calc
 Simple app to show remaining time until a person hits a 40hr week.
 This was mainly built to help hourly employees know when they hit their max hour limit.
-There is still a lot of work to do but the basic functionality is there and accurate.

 ## Getting started

 ####Prerequisite programs
 * [Node/npm](https://nodejs.org/)

-* Angular CLI - in your CMD/Terminal `npm install -g angular-cli`
+* Angular CLI - To install execute-> `npm install -g angular-cli` <-in your CMD/Terminal

 ####running app in browser
 * Install local dependencies `npm install`